237Endotoxin detection using a colorimetric, kinetic microplate reader assay and integrated data analysis

 Results & Discussion

-The absorbance measurements over time resulted in different signal curves (fig. 2) indicative of different amounts of endotoxin detection.
+The absorbance measurements over time resulted in different signal curves (fig. 2).

 Fig. 2: Signal curves for several endotoxin samples.
 Figure is directly taken from the MARS data analysis software.

-The kinetic data was evaluated utilizing the MARS data analysis software from BMG LABTECH.
+The kinetic data of the endotoxin detection kit was evaluated utilizing the MARS data analysis software from BMG LABTECH.
 A baseline correction was applied to the raw data by subtracting cycle 1.
-The reaction time was calculated by performing a “time to threshold calculation” on the baseline corrected raw data.
-The threshold value was set for 0.2 OD producing the resulting reaction time in seconds.
+The reaction time was calculated by performing a “time to threshold calculation” on the baseline corrected raw data generated with the endotoxin detection kit.
+The threshold value was set for 0.2 OD yielding a reaction time in seconds.
 The average reaction time was plotted against concentration in EU/ml using a linear regression model (Fig. 3).

-Fig. 3: Linear Regression Fit of Standards (log/log).The resulting standard curve fit had an R2 value of 0.999 allowing for reliable interpolation of endotoxin detection for unknown samples (table 1).
+Fig. 3: Linear Regression Fit of Standards (log/log).The resulting standard curve fit had an R2 value of 0.999 allowing for reliable interpolation of unknown samples (Table 1).

 Sample [Endotoxin], EU/ml calculated from Linear Regression Fit